mahmoudesmail/tu-wien-data-science-summaries/choosing courses.md

 > 🟢 = project based, no exams
 >
-> 🟡 = easy exam, open book or very little to memorize
+> 🟡 = easy exam or very little to memorize
 >
 > 🛑 = hard course